ImtiazVision/Amazon-Web-Services-AWS-/Chunk_4_Amazon_Analytics_services.md

 - No set up required and we can start quering instantly
 - Scalable and Cost friendly (pay as you go)
 - Fast services

+**How does Amazon Athena works**

+Athena works with data saved in S3 natively.
+It runs queries using presto, a distributed SQL engine.
+Apache hive is also used to create, modify, and delete tables.